Random House | 1966

 I have an

 unhealthy obsession totally normal interest in true crime.
 I love mystery-crime fiction.
-And I’m not comfortable just resting on my laurels and staying in the now, I want to know the history of the things I love.
-I want to have a developed appreciation for those that came before me and helped contribute to making these genres as accessible as they are, and as artistic as they’ve become.
+And I’m not comfortable just resting on my laurels and staying in the here-and-now.
+I want to know the history of the things I love.
+I want to have developed an appreciation for those that came before and helped contribute to making these genres as accessible as they are, and as artistic as they’ve become.

-I also want to be that girl who reads classic novels and has a nighttime face routine and wakes up early to take her dog for a walk.
+I also want to be that girl who reads classic novels and has a nighttime face routine and wakes up early to take her dog for a walk before making a fresh smoothie full of kale or cucumber or like avocado toast.
+Whatever the healthy people are doing these days.

 WHAT IS WRONG WITH ME?
 This book is giving me an extensional crisis.